Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - New York has not hit the over in three home games this year.

-- The Panthers are unbeaten ATS (1-0) away from home as 2.5-point favorites or more.
+- The Panthers are unbeaten ATS (1-0) as 3-point favorites or more away from home.

 Powered by Data Skrive.